 And it’s the first and best optimization practice: Integrate all words or phrases commonly used by job seekers of your domain into your job title and description itself.
 Although they won’t affect your organic search results, because certain keywords will show up your website bolded when searched when incorporated with job description’s meta description, thus helping the job posting stand out to the candidate.
 Here, you can leverage tools like Google AdWords and Google Trends to determine most used keywords job seekers in your domain are using most.
 The important point here is that if you try to incorporate as many keywords as possible may cause the actual message and content to become unreadable or inauthentic.
 Only use keywords where they are truly appropriate.

 Leverage job seekers with engaging videos.

 Why video?
-Search engines love video and there is no other good way to keep job seekers on your organization’s career page, and to “sell them” on your unique employer brand.
+Search engines love videos and there is no other good way to keep job seekers on your organization’s career page and to “sell them” on your unique employer brand.
 In addition to boosting your website rankings, videos will engage candidates and motivate them to stay on your organization’s page longer.